Code-Institute-Submissions/DionneMaguire-locationblog_OctResub/README.md

 ### Logout page

-The user is asked are they sure they want to logout and then they can click the sign out button. the user is redirected back to the home page. a message will appear for 3 seconds under the navbar to say you have signed out.
+The user is asked are they sure they want to logout and then they can click the sign out button.
+The user is redirected back to the home page.
+A message will appear for 3 seconds under the navbar to say you have signed out.

 ![Logout](/documentation/images/logout.png)